the-grid/finitedomain/docs/dsl.docs.md

 : A [0 10] @list prio(5 8 3 1 2)
 ```

 The last one is `markov`, which is a complex type that is used "as is".
 Markov strategies allow you to implement certain probabilistic ways of determining the next value when forcing.
 The actual value is defined elsewhere.
 The dsl simply supports accepting a JSON which is deserialized and used as is.
-Additionally there are three more parameter keywords to define other parameters of the markov strat: `matrix`, `legend`, and `expand`.
+Additionally there are three more modifier parameters to define specific parameters of the markov strat: `matrix`, `legend`, and `expand`.

 Note that `matrix` is not thoroughly parsed but rather `eval`ed and its result used as is.
 This makes the whole thing "unsafe" from untrusted sources.
 The only way around that is to be more explicit about the payload which was a bit beyond the scope of this dsl.